 - Intercountry Adoption: The Beginning of the End – Amanda Baden, PhD.

 - Promoting Adoptees’ Well-Being in Transracial Adoptive Families – Ellen E. Pinderhughes, PhD.

 - Successful Models for Recruitment and Retention of African American Adoptive Families – Kathleen Belanger, MSW, PhD., Ruth G. McRoy, PhD., Joe Haynes

 - LGBTQ Parent Adoption – Rachel Farr, PhD.

-Today, we are pleased to release three new papers in the Future of Adoption Publication Series, all focused on programs or interventions.
+Research in adoption has inspired and tested a number of interventions designed to improve lives for members of adoptive families.
 Lee Raby and Mary Dozier discuss the importance of early intervention with adopted or foster children who have experienced maltreatment, presenting the Attachment and Biobehavioral Catchup (ABC) intervention as an empirically validated method of helping children and families.
 In the Spong and Homstead contribution, we move from the parent-child dyad to the neighborhood as the focus of intervention.
 They describe the Treehouse Community in Easthampton, Massachusetts, an intentional intergenerational community for families who have adopted children from foster care, discussing the program model and outcomes to date.
 Wilson, Riley, and Lee widen the lens further by addressing competency needs of professionals in the field.
 They describe the National Adoption Competency Mental Health Training Initiative, which is creating web-based training for mental health and child welfare providers across the country, aimed at promoting the provision of adoption-competent care.
 Taken together, these three contributions highlight innovative and validated approaches to program development.
 These models are already showing significant impact; they will certainly also inspire other innovations for the future.

 - Intervening Early to Promote the Development of Adopted and Foster Children - K. Lee Raby, PhD., & Mary Dozier, PhD